jdhitsolutions/PSWorkItem/docs/Complete-PSWorkItem.md

 ## DESCRIPTION

 When you are ready to mark a task as complete, use this command.
-Complete-PSWorkItem will set the progress to 100, mark the item as completed, copy it to the Arhive table and delete it from the tasks table.
+Complete-PSWorkItem will set the progress to 100, mark the item as completed, copy it to the Archive table and delete it from the tasks table.
 There are no commands to modify the task after it has been marked as completed so if you need to update the category, name, or description, do so before completing it.

 ## EXAMPLES